 1. Create link-worthy content

-2. Identify relevant prospects
+2. Identify relevant prospects using Ahrefs or Semrush

-3. Find contact information
+3. Find contact information (Hunter.io)

 4. Craft personalized pitch

-5. Follow up appropriately
+5. Follow up once - twice at most

 Email template: